tomcrick/IEEETII2016/README.md

-# IEEETII2016
+# JUT2017
-Paper for IEEE Transactions on Industrial  Informatics; special issue on "Electric Vehicles as Smart Grid Enablers"
+Paper for Taylor & Francis' Journal of Urban Technology